LocationMind/GeoDataCompare/Readme.md

 # Database

-Data integration and quality assessment revolves around a database.
+Data integration and quality assessment revolve around a database.
 The version of the different database tools used are:

 | **Tool** | Version |